coleifer/peewee/docs/peewee/playhouse.rst

         are currently in-use -- only those that were previously created but have since been returned back to the pool.

+    .. py:method:: close_stale([age=600])

+        :param int age: Age at which a connection should be considered stale.
+        :returns: Number of connections closed.

+        Close connections which are in-use but exceed the given age. **Use caution when calling this method!**

     .. py:method:: close_all()

         Close all connections.
 This includes any connections that may be in use